-Meanwhile, Kim also did some part time work for WTOS-FM in Skowhegan, WLKN, Lincoln ME and WMGX in Portland.
-He moved to Beaumont Texas in 1985 for a news director job at KVLU, the public radio station there.
+Meanwhile, Kim also did some part-time work for WTOS-FM in Skowhegan, WLKN, Lincoln ME, and WMGX in Portland.
+He moved to Beaumont, Texas, in 1985 for a news director job at KVLU, the public radio station there.
 Kim moved back to Maine a couple of years later and worked for WLBZ-TV, Newscenter 2, then the University of Maine Public Affairs office as a radio-tv producer.
-At the same time, he became one of the first board members of newly formed community radio station WERU-FM, Blue Hill.
+At the same time, he became one of the first board members of the newly formed community radio station WERU-FM, Blue Hill.

-Kim also worked as a programmer, notably hosting and producing the long running Departure show Friday nights from 5-8pm.
-He also became the advisor for his old alma marta WMEB-FM in 1997 until he left the university in 2008.
+Kim also worked as a programmer, notably hosting and producing the long-running Departure show Friday nights from 5-8 pm.
+He also became the advisor for his alma mater WMEB-FM in 1997 until he left the university in 2008.
 Kim opened up an independent video production company Digital Workshop and still runs that today.
-In 2017, Kim bought Maine Internet Radio from it’s original founder Jeff Solari, who hosts Sports Chowdah Radio, today!
+In 2017, Kim bought Maine Internet Radio from its founder Jeff Solari, who hosts Sports Comedy Rock, today!

-Kim is has been a Bangor resident for 40 years and is married to Joni (not the singer!)
+Kim has been a Bangor resident for 40 years.
+He is married to Joni (not the singer!)
 They have two daughters and five grandchildren.

-But in 1992, I went back to WERU-FM where I became the Business Manager for several years.
-During that time, I hosted one of the morning shows along with my Mother!
+But in 1992, I went back to WERU-FM, where I became the Business Manager for several years.
+During that time, I hosted one of the morning shows along with my mother!
 Steve and Ma were quite popular.
-Then life got in the way and I worked at two of my own businesses with my wife.
+Then, life got in the way.
+I worked at two of my businesses with my wife.

-Move forward to 2019 and Kim Mitchell offered me the position of hosting Mainely 80’s!
-So, here I am weekdays from 12 noon to 6 p.m. playing the best of the 80’s and giving you info on the bands including new music releases and tour information.
-Plus now I’m programming the newest channel at Maine Internet Radio called Mainely 70’s.
+Move forward to 2019, and Kim Mitchell offered me the position of hosting Mainely 80’s!
+So, here I am on weekdays from noon to 6 pm playing the best of the ’80s and giving you info on the bands including new music releases and tour information.
+Now, I’m programming the newest channel at Maine Internet Radio called Mainely 70’s.

-My wife has put up with me for 29 years, we live in a turn of the century home with our two dogs and a cat.
-Ah, country life in Maine can’t be beat!
+My wife has put up with me for 29 years.
+We live in a turn-of-the-century home with our two dogs and a cat.
+Ah, country life in Maine can’t be beaten!

 Back in Maine in 2004, he hosted “The Shootaround,” an afternoon sports talk show on WZON radio until 2010.
-He has also been a contributor and fill-in host on the Downtown show, and from 2015-2018 was co-host of the Drive.
+He has also been a contributor and fill-in host on the Downtown show.
+From 2015-2018, he was a co-host of the Drive.
 Jeff has won over 15 MAB and AP broadcaster awards.
 He lives in Bangor with his wife Catherine and their two daughters.

 Michael W. Hale

-Michael W. Hale, became hooked on radio when he was 8 years old and received a transistor radio as a gift from his mom.
+Michael W. Hale became hooked on the radio when he was eight years old and received a transistor radio as a gift from his mom.
 He got his start in radio at the age of 15 when he was hired to work weekends at WMKR in Millinocket, Me.
 He later attended the University of Maine and the Leland Powers School of Communications & Theatre in Boston.

-Susan Patten is employed by Wreaths Across America and brings her patriotism and passion to the organization as a media content specialist.
+Susan Patten is employed by Wreaths Across America.
+She brings her patriotism and passion to the organization and our team as a media content specialist.
 Susan produces media content for the organization’s website, social media platforms, and WAA Radio.

-She holds a B.S. in Communications and genuinely enjoys her interviews and interactions with our nation’s service men and women, their families, and the proud committed volunteers who support them.
+She holds a B.S. in Communications and genuinely enjoys her interviews and interactions with our nation’s service members, their families, and the proudly committed volunteers who support them.
 Susan has an extensive background in broadcast journalism and media relations, nonprofit development, and public speaking.
-She is married and lives in Orrington, Maine
+She is married and lives in Orrington, Maine.

-Bill grew up making cassettes of his own show called “Bill’s Cool Radio Show,” for his friends.
-Bill later on went to the New England School of Broadcasting and brought his just-for-fun show to WHSN.
-He then took at job at WNSW AM 1200, and WKIT.
+Bill grew up making cassettes of his show called “Bill’s Cool Radio Show” for his friends.
+Bill, later on, went to the New England School of Broadcasting and brought his just-for-fun show to WHSN.
+He then took a job at WNSW AM 1200 and WKIT.